-Qualifying disposition is a tax term used in the U.S. that refers to a sale or other disposition of stock shares that receive favorable tax treatment for the individual disposal of the stock.
+Qualifying disposition is a tax term used in the U.S. that refers to a sale or other disposition of shares that receive favorable tax treatment for the individual disposal of the stock.

 Qualifying dispositions are important for stockholders because there may be a wide disparity between the stockholder’s regular income tax rate and the significantly lower long-term capital gains tax rate.
 Therefore, qualifying dispositions can save stockholders a substantial amount of money in relation to taxes owed.